compulab-yokneam/Documentation/etc/internal/getting_started.md

 sudo dd if=/path/to/debian-bullseye-arm64-minbase.rw.gpt.sdcard.img of=/dev/sdX bs=4M status=progress
 ```

-* Update the device bootloader:
+* SDP mode:
+1) Turn off the device.
-1) Connect the device using USBA~microsd cable to the host PC.
+2) Connect the device programming-port to the host PC using USBA~microsd cable.
 3) Power on the device and issue this command on host PC:
 ```
 uuu -lsusb